wilmoore/polykata/higher-order-binary-ops/README.md

   - **CON**: Almost nobody talks about it and I have no idea if there is a module system or dependency manager.

 - [PHP](less-than-100.php) (❌ - would not use in production)
-  - **PRO**: A very prolifit language.
+  - **PRO**: A very prolific language.
 It's everywhere.
   - **CON**: It's everywhere, lacks expressiveness, configuration system with lots of surprises.
+Not well-designed.
+Encourages bad practices.
+Global scope polluting module system.
+Always behind on useful language features. _Mostly_ dysfunctional leadership.

 - [Dart](less-than-100.dart) (❌ - would not use in production)
   - **PRO**: Extremely intuitive and fairly concise.